-The film Senisim Pasin is a powerful and urgent call to action that shines a light on family and sexual violence in Papua New Guinea and explores solutions that each and every one of us can … Continued
+The film Senisim Pasin is a powerful and urgent call to action that shines a light on family and sexual violence in Papua New Guinea and explores solutions that each and every one of … Continued

 Agusta was falsely accused of sorcery solely because a family in her village wanted her land.
 They attempted to burn her alive.
 Yet against all odds she escaped and, while badly burned, made an incredible journey to safety.
 Agusta’s story is one of strength and triumph but is also representative of a national struggle for gender equality in the beautiful and developing land of Papua New Guinea.